M66B/FairEmail/FAQ.md

 Please see [here](https://en.wikipedia.org/wiki/Web_beacon) about what a tracking image exactly is.
 In short tracking images keep track if you opened a message.

+The BBC article '[Spy pixels in emails have become endemic](https://www.bbc.com/news/technology-56071437)' is worth reading.

 FairEmail will in most cases automatically recognize tracking images and replace them by this icon:

 ![External image](https://github.com/M66B/FairEmail/blob/master/images/baseline_my_location_black_48dp.png)